 With unbiased data--and tons of it collected daily!--People Analytics is expected to become even more reliable, accessible, and valuable.
 In 2020, the People Analytics market was valued at over 2 billion US dollars.
 The forecast for 2026?
 More than double!

 The future of decision-making and value-creation in businesses incorporates People Analytics, absolutely.

 Can you do People Analytics yourself?

 Yes, you can.
 But is it worth it?
 How long does it take before you get the analysis you need to make an informed business decision?
 Let’s take a look at the process.

 Jonathan Ferrar conducted research on how successful organizations use workforce analytics to improve business performance.
 He found examples of successful analytics projects.
 In each case, success was derived because there were two essential components: firstly, a rigorous and meticulous model was used, and secondly, a vital project sponsor was identified for the project.

-We will give you four steps to follow when implementing a people’s analytics strategy.
+There are four steps to follow when implementing a people’s analytics strategy:

 Essentially, know why you are undertaking the specific analytics exercise.
 Or, in other words: “What is the business reason?”.
 Building and clarifying a hypothesis is necessary for “testing” beliefs about the causes of business issues.

 This is where analysis methodologies and statistics are applied to data in order to test the hypotheses and provide the basis for insights.